WebAssembly/spec/proposals/gc/MVP.md

 ## Questions

-* Have explicit runtime type representations?
+* Have explicit RTTI representations?

 * Distinguish reference types that are castable (and therefore have RTTI)?

 * Provide a way to make data types non-eq, especially immutable ones?

+* Allow closures into function reference types, via a `func.bind` operator?

+* Should we rename `anyfunc` to `funcref` for more consistency?